-The world tries to whisper in our ears lists of doubts that make us start to wonder if anything is possible any more.
+The world tries to whisper in our ears lists of doubts that make us start to wonder if anything is possible anymore.
 We start to hear that our dreams cost too much, there isn’t enough time, they are impossible, and we start to believe these lies.
-We become crippled, stuck, and our smile and confidence turns upside down and ripped to shreds.
+We become crippled, stuck, and our smiles and confidence turn upside down and are ripped to shreds.
 We pile on daily tasks dealing with things that do not necessarily have to be done and push back the things that God has put on our hearts to actually do.

 But then I went to a Christian conference in February of 2015 called Velocity and the Lord had me meet Xulon Press through a book-writing seminar.
 I met with a man named Donald and my world was opened up.
 The veil was lifted from my eyes and I was able to dream again.
 I was able to see my God bigger than my daily tasks, my shortcomings, and all of my doubts.
 Just a year ago I was a woman filled with anxiety, panic attacks, irrational fears, doubts, and excuses.
 Today, I find myself a published author.

 Now, I am not saying that I have it all together or all figured out.
 I still have my doubts, am filled with anxiety sometimes, have panic attacks, irrational fears, and excuses at times…BUT GOD!!!
 He intervenes in my life on a daily basis and reminds me that I am His.
 He is my father.
 He is my strength.
 I can lean on Him to help me do all that He has called me to do in the midst of daily chaos.
 He can do more than I can ever imagine if I just continue to surrender my brokenness, my shortcomings to Him.
 He is so amazing and He surprises me daily.
 Yes, I am still a wife, still a mom, and still human with plenty of struggles.
 But I am dreaming again and it feels fantastic!